stoerr/annealingDottyLayout/README.md

 only two points does not reduce the edge length, but where there are much better solutions if we move more stuff around.

+Status: it works, but the graphs it produces are not looking too usable. :-( Still, it is an interesting study what can be done with scala with <100 LOC.